clokep/relapse/docs/usage/configuration/config_documentation.md

 `m.room.retention` state event, and server admins can cap this period by setting the `allowed_lifetime_min` and `allowed_lifetime_max` config options.

-If this feature is enabled, Synapse will regularly look for and purge events which are older than the room's maximum retention period.
-Synapse will also filter events received over federation so that events that should have been purged are ignored and not stored again.
+If this feature is enabled, Relapse will regularly look for and purge events which are older than the room's maximum retention period.
+Relapse will also filter events received over federation so that events that should have been purged are ignored and not stored again.